Skip to content

 time_format str

-Format of the timestamp column (required, should be set from config).
+Format of the timestamp column (required).

 required